 Katherine Clemons represents clients in a wide variety of antitrust matters.
 Her practice includes antitrust compliance counseling and assisting clients with government reviews of mergers and acquisitions, filing obligations under the Hart-Scott-Rodino Act, civil and criminal government investigations, and complex civil antitrust litigation.

-Ms. Clemons maintains an active pro bono practice, including representation of a death row inmate with strong actual innocence claims in state and federal habeas proceedings and representation of class plaintiffs in civil rights litigation under Title VII, and representation of a U-Visa holder in adjustment of status proceedings before US Citizenship & Immigration Services.
+Ms. Clemons maintains an active pro bono practice, including representation of a death row inmate with strong actual innocence claims in state and federal habeas proceedings, representation of class plaintiffs in civil rights litigation under Title VII, and representation of a U-Visa holder in adjustment of status proceedings before US Citizenship & Immigration Services.

 Prior to joining the firm, she served as a law clerk to the Honorable S. James Otero of the United States District Court for the Central District of California in Los Angeles.